whitmank/minimap/README.md

 - more features
 - so many features

+### Technology
+This app uses the [d3-force library](https://github.com/d3/d3-force) to simulate the forces and positions of nodes and edges.
+This information (and the rest of the interface) is rendered with React.
+Saved pages, and the links you draw between them, are stored using [SurrealDB](https://surrealdb.com/docs/surrealdb).

 ### Why am I making this?
 Navigating the internet is hard (and it makes my head hurt).